A Chlamydomonas case study

-Prof. Kyle Lauersen leads the Sustainable & Synthetic Biology (SSB) group, in the Biological and Environmental Science and Engineering (BESE) Division, at King Abdullah University of Science and Technology (KAUST).
-The research group aims to develop resource-efficient bio-processes through genetic engineering and process design.
+Kyle leads the Sustainable & Synthetic Biology (SSB) group, in the Biological and Environmental Science and Engineering (BESE) Division, at King Abdullah University of Science and Technology (KAUST).
+His research group aims to develop resource-efficient bio-processes involving genetically engineered algae.

 Despite being in the lab since the 1940s, this green alga has complicated genetics.
 Since 2015, we’ve known the trick for working with the organism’s native gene regulation machinery to reliably express transgenes from its nuclear genome.
 However, engineering algae is a numbers game, because DNA randomly integrates into the genome, causing a range of expression across a population of transformed cells.
 So we need to screen hundreds of transformants to find the one we want.